afrad/angular2-websocket/README.md

         }
     );

-ws.send("this will be send and return Observer.").subscribe(
+ws.send("this will be sent and return Observer.").subscribe(
         (msg)=> {
             console.log("next", msg.data);
         },